Aaron98990/ways-of-the-game/goalkeeper.md

 ## Goalkeeper handball

-The goalkeeper commiting a handball offense in their own penalty area and there are no other offenses is always an indirect free kick and no sanction and no disciplinary action is taken.
+The goalkeeper commiting a handball offense in their own penalty area and there are no other offenses is always an indirect free kick (not a penalty kick) and no sanction and no disciplinary action is taken.

-A goalkeeper commiting a handball offense outside their own penalty area is just like any other non-goalkeeper player, a direct free kick with the appropiate sanction / disciplinary action (SPA, Persistent Offenses, Lack of Respect for the Game, or DOGSO) is taken.
+A goalkeeper commiting a handball offense outside their own penalty area is just like any other non-goalkeeper player, a direct free kick with the appropiate sanction / disciplinary action is taken.

 ### Outside the goalkeeper's own penalty area